NatalkaKot/portfolio/README.md

 ## 🎯 KPIs & Insights

-- Total Sales
-- Number of Orders
-- Revenue by Product Category
-- Orders by Customer State
+- Total Revenue & Orders
 - Monthly Sales Trend
+- Sales by Product Category
+- Customer distribution by state
+- Top performing products

 ## 🧠 Personal Learnings

-- Built a star schema in Excel
+- Designed a star schema for analysis
-- Practiced dynamic visuals and KPI cards
-- Improved ETL process design with Power Query
+- Created DAX measures for KPIs
+- Built an interactive dashboard for business insights

 ---

-📂 Check out the Excel file for a working interactive dashboard!
+📂 Check out the `.pbix` file and screenshots for the working dashboard!